Bedrock-OSS/bedrock-wiki-legacy/docs/knowledge/namespaces.md

 A good namespace is completely unique to you.
 Something like `mob` or `cars` or `content` or `custom` would be a **bad** namespace, since another developer might come up with the same namespace as you.

 A good namespace is short.
-You will be writing your namespace a **LOT**, so the shorter the beter. `george_carlin_the_comedian` would be a bad namespace for this reason.
+You will be writing your namespace a **LOT**, so the shorter the better. `george_carlin_the_comedian` would be a bad namespace for this reason.

-For personal projects, I recomend a conveient version of your player name, and for comercial projects, I recomend a convenient version of the company name.
+For personal projects, I recommend a convenient version of your player name, and for commercial projects, I recommend a convenient version of the company name.

 Some good examples:
  - `gcarlin`